-Director: The director is responsible for creating the overall vision of the production, and by collaborating with the cast and creative team, he/she brings his/her vision to life.
+Director: The director is responsible for creating the overall vision of the production, and by collaborating with the cast and creative team, the director brings that vision to life.

 Designers: The designers are responsible for the way a production looks.
 In theatre, there are typically scenic, costume, lighting, and sound designers.